dbusteed/dbusteed.github.io/_posts/2021-10-01-demonstrating-differential-privacy-in-python.md

 OBSCURE_SD = 30000
 ```

 Next, we will need to generate the actual incomes for our friends.
-Generating a random number within a normal distirbution is super easy with `numpy`, we just need to use the following function:
+Generating a random number within a normal distribution is super easy with `numpy`, we just need to use the following function:
 ```python
 np.random.normal(mean, stdev)
 ```